dekinet/MMM-TranslinkBrisbane/README.md

 * `npm install`

 ## Configuration
-There are a number of configuraion options available:
+There are a number of configuration options available:

 | Option               | Default          | Description  |
 | ---------------------|------------------| -------------|